mliu6723/Bluestamp2021/index.md

-﻿# Project Name/Title Goes Here
+﻿# Cough Detection
-This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+This project dealt with using a machine learning model in order to accurately detect coughs and sneezes in the vicinity.
+Not only is this useful for the current pandemic, but it can also be applied for entertainment purposes.
+In this project, I modified the original design in order to activate a spray bottle whenever the model hears a sneeze in order to create a 4D viewing experinece.

 | **Engineer** | **School** | **Area of interest** | **Grade** |
 |:--:|:--:|:--:|:--:|